 Dallas likes to read and review fiction and write original articles about films, books, video games, and other media.

-Scottish novelist Irvine Welsh seems to have built much of his career on taking rather bleak subject matter and treating it with a fascinating combination of blunt honesty, moments of genuine heart, and an entertaining streak of black comedy.
-This is a combination that is very much evident in his first novel, Trainspotting, originally published in 1993.
-Even if you've never encountered the book before, you may have come across the 1996 film adaptation, which went on to become wildly successful in its own right.
+Scottish novelist Irvine Welsh has built a career around taking on rather bleak subject matters.
+He treats his topics with a fascinating combination of blunt honesty, moments of genuine heart, and an entertaining streak of black comedy.
+This combination is very much evident in his first novel, Trainspotting, originally published in 1993.
+Even if you've never encountered the book before, you may have come across the 1996 film adaptation, which was wildly successful in its own right.

 The act of actually reading Trainspotting can make for a potentially intimidating experience for anyone outside of its native Scotland.
 Rather than focusing on a straightforward narrative, the bulk of the novel is made up of a series of somewhat disjointed episodes from the lives of its core cast and the people around them—each written in a first-person style that mimics the dialect and thick accent of each character.
 It was something that I certainly struggled with, initially, though, it does do a very impressive job of giving each character their own unique voice.